balanced/balanced-docs/faq/Developer Support/Developer FAQ/008-What-does-funding-destination-declined-mean?.md

 ---

 According to the [Balanced API spec](https://github.com/balanced/balanced-api/blob/master/errors.rst), "funding destination declined" means that the processor did not accept the transaction.
-This can occur if the actual bank rejected the transaction for various reasons or Balanced's aggressive automatic fraud protection kicked in and flagged your transaction.
+This can occur if the actual bank rejected the transaction for various reasons or Balanced couldn't complete the transaction.
 Please email [support@balancedpayments.com](support@balancedpayments.com) to resolve your issue.